What can I do if I am worried about paying my rent or other bills?

 Why is my rent going up?

 Our rents are set by government legislation, called The Rent Standard.
-Between April 2015 and March 2020 social housing providers like Hightown had to decrease rents by 1% each year.
-In April 2020, the Rent Standard changed to allow Hightown to increase rents every 12 months from April 2020 until March 2025 by 1% plus the Consumer Price Index (CPI).
+In April 2020, the Rent Standard changed to allow Hightown to increase rents every 12 months by 1% plus the Consumer Price Index (CPI).

 Where does my rent money go?